-You might have decided that you will pay some or all of your employees via direct deposit.
+You might have decided to pay some or all of your employees via direct deposit.
 Direct deposit helps simplify the amount of work you need to do when it comes to paying employees.
 But, employees might ask you when they should expect their wages to be deposited.
 When does direct deposit go through?

 What is direct deposit?